istanfield09/eventful/README.md

 This is a demo application I built the week of March 16th, 2015 using the Django web development framework.
 It was built as part of the application/interview process for Eventbrite's internship program.

-You will want to install requirements via pip.<br />
+You will want to create a Python environment and install requirements via pip.<br />
 <code>pip install requirements</code>